Project:Hostmaster (Aegir)

 How can I get involved?

-Have a look at the list of issues below, and find one that you like the look of and try to progress it a little, you don't have to complete the issue, you can just post a helpful comment, make a diagram, etc. You can chat to the Hostmaster maintainers via IRC if you need guidance on what issues to look at.
+In addition, you can have a look at the links to the issue queues for each of the components below.
+Find an issue that you like the look of and try to progress it a little, you don't have to complete the issue, you can just post a helpful comment, make a diagram, etc. You can chat with the Aegir maintainers via IRC if you need guidance on what issues to look at.

 Provision